1997 Conservative Party leadership election: Final round

 For the final round, Clarke, facing likely defeat by Hague, offered to stand aside in Michael Heseltine's favour.
 Heseltine was less unpopular with eurosceptics than Clarke, who was seen as the main Conservative Party champion of potential British membership of the planned euro.
 Heseltine, who had had a stent fitted after an attack of angina the day after the General Election, was tempted by the offer, but declined on medical advice.

 Redwood gave his backing to Clarke, an unusual development in that Redwood (eurosceptic) and Clarke (europhile) held opposite views on the main issue of dispute amongst Conservatives.
 In return for the endorsement, it was generally understood that Clarke would name Redwood Shadow Chancellor.

 This pact backfired, however, and the agreement was seen as so cynical that it drew comparison to the Nazi–Soviet Pact of the late 1930s.
 It prompted former Conservative Prime Minister Baroness Thatcher to publicly endorse Hague.
 In the event, most of Redwood's supporters switched to Hague rather than to Clarke.

 Julian Lewis announced that he was the only MP who did not vote.

 Aftermath

-Under William Hague's leadership, the party would fail to make any significant advance at the 2001 general election, and he was succeeded by Iain Duncan Smith.
+Under William Hague's leadership, the party would fail to make any significant advance at the 2001 general election, netting only a single seat, and he was succeeded by Iain Duncan Smith.

 In 1998, the system of leadership elections was altered to one where MPs vote in rounds to select a shortlist of two candidates, who are then presented to the mass membership to choose.
 This system was first used in the 2001 leadership election and a modified form of these rules remains in place today.

 An incumbent leader can still be ousted by a no confidence vote of Conservative MPs, as was done to Iain Duncan Smith in October 2003.
 A leader could therefore (in principle) be ousted by MPs despite still enjoying the support of the mass membership.